 - Prepare royal icing.

 - Place half the icing in medium bowl.
 Place remaining icing in airtight container to keep it from drying out.
 Use wooden pick to transfer black paste food coloring into icing; stir to mix well.
 Continue to add enough food coloring until you get a nice rich black color.
 With a spatula spread a thin layer of black icing over all pieces of the house and allow to dry for about 30 minutes or until hard.
 Place remaining black icing into heavy-duty plastic storage bag; cut tiny corner from bag.

 - Place some remaining white icing into heavy-duty plastic storage bag; cut tiny corner from bag.
-Pipe windows with white icing on each of the sides and ends of the house (see template for placement suggestions).
+Pipe windows with white icing on each of the sides and ends of the house.
 Have fun creating wacky-shaped windows.
 Allow these to dry.
 Once dry, roll out some Laffy Taffy with a rolling pin and cut into shutter shapes.
 Have fun with the shapes, they do not need to be perfectly rectangular.
 Make sure that you have enough pieces for each window to have two shutters.
 Use white icing as glue.
 Pipe icing next to each window, one shutter at a time and place a piece of Laffy Taffy on top to glue down.
 Or use the Laffy Taffy for the windows; pipe black icing over the Laffy Taffy to create windowpanes.

 - Refill storage bags as necessary with white or black icing.
 Pipe a row of black icing down the end of each of the short side pieces of the house.
 Place next to the end pieces to begin to form the house.
 Assemble all four sides of the house on prepared cardboard base and allow to dry.